NatureGeorge/naturegeorge.github.io/_pages/about.md

 ---

 This is ZZF (朱泽峰).
-I am a first year Ph.D. student in AAIS at Peking University.
+I am a first year Ph.D. student at AAIS, Peking University.

 My involvement in science lies in the study of biomacromolecule structure.
 I am passionate to explore the underlying mechanisms of the molecular world with mathematical tools and physical insights.